NBA Betting Odds: Moneyline, Spreads and Live Lines for Every Game

 Southeast Division Odds

-Orlando has looked the most stable on the top line, with Miami and Charlotte in the tier that can beat anyone on a given night, but still hasn’t fully separated from the pack.
-Atlanta and Washington have the strongest development season vibe, which usually translates to living near the bottom most of the year.
+Atlanta has looked the most stable on the top line, but Charlotte still has an outside shot.
+Miami and Orlando are the tier that can beat anyone on a given night, but still haven’t fully been separated from the pack at the top, with a very small chance to win the division at this point.
+Washington has the strongest development season vibe, which usually translates to living near the bottom most of the year.

 | Team | Odds |